What is cable railing?

 Step 5: Buy Your Cable Railing Kits

-Finally, understanding what components are needed for your post type.
+Understanding what components are needed for your post type is the final step.
 There are three cable railing kits and two intermediate hardware kits for the Viewrail Signature cable rail system.

 Angle Tension Cable Railing Kits (B, D, I Posts)